Guide to Amarone and Valpolicella wines

 Let’s have a closer look at the different types of wine you can find Valpolicella.

-In 1881, Stefano De Stefani – an archaeologist from Verona – made the first delimitation of the Valpolicella winemaking zone, and documented all the traditional methods that were in use there.
+In 1881, Stefano De Stefani – an archaeologist from Verona – made the first delimitation of the Valpolicella winemaking zone, and documented all the traditional production methods that were in use there.
 Valpolicella was officially registered as a denomination in 1968, when the Italian government adopted its first set of winemaking rules and created the Valpolicella Denominazione di Origine Controlata (DOC).

 But since Valpolicella produces wines in so many different styles, it proved impossible to keep them all in the same rulebook.
 While Valpolicella is a youthful dry red wine produced without ageing, Amarone is made by fermenting dried grapes and ageing them for two years.
 Ripasso calls for re-fermentation with added Amarone grape skins and then aging for one year.
 Because of that, in 2010 several new denominations were created to honour each specific style.
 So these are the types of wines you will find in Valpolicella today: